tylerqr/ai.archives/INTEGRATION_GUIDE.md

 1. **NEVER install the AI Archives inside an existing project directory**
 2. **ALWAYS use a completely separate location for the AI Archives**
+3. **NEVER clone the AI Archives repository directly into the user's existing Git repository**
+4. **ALWAYS use a symbolic link to connect from the user's project to the AI Archives**

 Example of CORRECT installation:
 ```
 /Users/username/
 ├── projects/                  # User's regular projects folder
 │   └── my-project/            # User's existing project
+│       ├── .git/              # User's project git repo
+│       ├── ai.archives -> /Users/username/ai-systems/ai.archives/  # SYMBOLIC LINK to AI Archives
 │       └── ...
 └── ai-systems/               # Separate location for AI tools
     └── ai.archives/          # AI Archives repository (INSTALL HERE)
+        ├── .git/             # AI Archives git repo
+        └── ...
 ```

 Example of INCORRECT installation (DO NOT DO THIS):